JakubTabor/bag_of_words_exercise/README.md

 # Next I train my data and prepare y_pred making predictions on my X_test, then i print classification report
 # "random_forest" works pretty good, decision trees helps overcomes high variance and overfitting of high dimensional
 # It also use feature importance of words for better classifying the categories, he managed good on this dataset
+# Now I gonna check performance of "KNeighborsClassifier", so I put in into my pipeline, setting "n_neighbors to 10" and "metric will be euclidean"